 2.1 Team Velocity

-Throughput is one of the leading agile metrics and is useful to track the exact number of tasks accomplished during a sprint.
-In other words, it measures the total value-added work output of the team in a given time period.
-It is crucial to align the results of this metric with the business goals as it shows the real-time performance of the team.
-Measuring Throughput metric assists in:
+Throughput is one of the leading agile metrics mainly used to track the exact number of tasks accomplished during a sprint.
+Once the result is achieved just ensure to align it with the current business goals in real-time Measuring Throughput metric assists in:

 - Detecting whenever the team is blocked